halokllr/Mixed-Messages/README.md

     - Combine the different parts of your program so the random messages are selected, combined, and then displayed to the user each time they run the program.

 - ## __Next Steps__
-    - You're welcome to expand your program beyond these proect tasks and get creative!
+    - You're welcome to expand your program beyond these project tasks and get creative!

-- ## __Store messsage components__
+- ## __Store message components__
     - Decide how to store all of the message components for your game.